 The MS4 Operator will continue to monitor progress in achieving the listed benchmark and improving water quality and shall report this progress in each annual report.
 Based on an evaluation of the BMPs chosen for each program element, the MS4 Operator will assess program success and progress towards achieving the benchmark.
 Progress will be reported using program indicators such as number of educational opportunities conducted, number of training sessions held, etc. The MS4 Operator is part of an I-Plan that has been prepared for the watershed.
+The MS4 Operator will continue to monitor progress of stream quality by attending the annual meeting of the BIG.
 The MS4 Operator will review the effectiveness of the program to determine the need to change any program elements or BMPs and will make these decisions on an annual basis.
 The clear, specific, and measurable goals for this activity are outlined in the table below.

-BMP/Activity Quantifiable Target/Objective Deadline Prepare annual report Monitor progress towards achieving the benchmark Dec.
+BMP/Activity Quantifiable Target/Objective Deadline iPrenare annual report Monitor progress towards achieving the benchmark Dec.
 31 every permit year.
-Stormwater consultant to attend TMDL/I-Plan meetings Keep informed on overall watershed progress relative to the bacteria program Dec.
+Keep informed on overall watershed progress relative to the bacteria program Dec.
 31 every permit year.